-Installation of lamp post banner, chilled water pump and condenser water pump was completed in 2023 and was transferred to building improvement from construction-in-progress (CIP) account under Property and Equipment.
+Supply and installation of various equipment and building improvements were completed in 2024 and 2023 and were transferred to building improvement from construction-in-progress (CIP) account under Property and Equipment.

-The fair value of investment properties amounted to P2,899.5 million, which is based on independent third party appraisal reports dated September 30, 2023 (see Note 21.3).
+The fair value of investment properties amounted to P2.9 billion, which is based on independent third party appraisal reports dated September 30, 2023.
+Management assessed that the said fair value did not materially change as of December 31, 2024 and 2023.
+Other information about the fair value measurement and disclosures related to the investment property are presented in Note 21.3.